 Constructing a portfolio that does not recognize this fact is at best irresponsible, and at worst negligent.
 Yet most advisors, registered reps and educational sessions for DC plans promote the same basic strategies that were designed for DB plans: diversify, buy, hold and rebalance.
 The exception is the “target date fund” that automatically reduces equity exposure over time on a fixed glide path.
 Early generations of this increasingly popular approach have not escaped controversy, a subject we will examine next month.

 DB plans invest to match perpetually long-dated liabilities, while DC and RSP investors have investing horizons that are shrinking every day.
 By building portfolios that have fixed-asset mixes without regard for individual requirements, the industry is ignoring what investors need.
 Trimming risk from a portfolio as retirement approaches is one effective tactic.
 A simple way to do this is to introduce ETFs to build in an increasing proportion of stable, low risk.
-The table “ETF investing options” below shows some low-risk choices that can be introduced at least five years before retirement, ranked by cost.
+The table “ETF investing options” on the left shows some low-risk choices that can be introduced at least five years before retirement, ranked by cost.

 If returns are 1% below DB plans, using passive or indexed vehicles can help make up the difference.
 ETFs are appropriate to use if RSP contributions are made once a year.
 If deposits are made more frequently, as they often are with DC plans, the commission cost of buying ETFs may be prohibitive despite their low fees.

-Buying index mutual funds and making a transfer at the end of each year to one or two ETFs is the most cost-effective approach. iShares offers a commission-free way to buy their ETFs through certain brokers, an option worth exploring for some investors.
+Buying index mutual funds and making a transfer at the end of each year to one or two ETFs is the most cost-effective approach.
+Claymore offers a commission-free way to buy their ETFs through certain brokers, an option worth exploring for some investors.